 Multi-sensor combines optical sensing with thermal enhancement (Thermoptek Multi-Sensor), can detect both fast flaming and slow smouldering fires in a single alarm.
-It is the sensing technology of choice used by over 90% of the UK Fire Rescue Services, as these alarms have a higher responsiveness to fire than traditional single sensor alarms, and are less prone to false alarms associated with the ionisation and the optical alarm types.
+It is the trusted sensing technology fitted by UK Fire & Rescue Services since 2007, as these alarms have a higher responsiveness to fire than traditional single sensor alarms, and are less prone to false alarms associated with the ionisation and the optical alarm types.
 BS 5839-6 recommends the use of multi-sensor technology in all rooms except the kitchen.

 Heat alarms should be installed in kitchens, garages and lofts, as they are solely sensitive to increases in temperature, and will not false alarm as a result of cooking fumes or dust.
 However, these alarms should not be installed in areas of high humidity, like bathrooms or near dishwashers.

 For more information on where to install fire alarms, see our ‘ different types of fire alarms and where to install them’ blog post.

 Our latest free download is all about staying safe in the kitchen.
 Section 1 can be distributed to tenants, friends and family, and section 2 provides guidance for landlords about protecting tenants.

 The best mechanism for protecting tenants in the home is always via prevention.
 Here are some of the key areas to consider when preventing false alarms: